 1.1.3.
-Attributed income regime versus partially integrated regime

-Gradual increase of FCIT and Dual Regime
+General income regime and Small and Medium Enterprises Regime (SME)

-As it was already explaneited above, depending on the regime companies adopt, the corporate tax for Chilean companies would be 25% or 27%.
-For this purpose, there are two tax regimes.
+As it was already explanained above, depending on the size of the companies, the corporate tax for Chilean companies would be 25% or 27%.
+For this purpose, there is a general regime for big companies and a SMEs Regime.